-It’s only 16 weeks to go until the 2019 event, so it’s time we started to talk through the things you can expect on race weekend.
-The first of our blog posts will focus on kit check… the source of much entertainment for over 11 years.
-At event registration, you will be required to carry the selection of compulsory kit.
+It’s only 10 weeks to go until the 2021 event, so it’s time we started to talk through the kit check… the source of much entertainment for many years.
+At event registration, you will be required to show (and then carry) the selection of compulsory kit.
 It’s important for everyone to understand the requirements prior to the weekend as without all of the items, you will not be allowed to start.

 Before we go any further, there are a few simple rules which may well help to answer your questions: